MerosCrypto/Meros/docs/Protocol/Syncing.md

 - `DataMissing`

-The syncee should also only send messages in direct response to a request from the syncer.
+The syncee only sends messages in direct response to a request from the syncer.

 ### Syncing and SyncingAcknowledged